-It's not enough to just use any particular social media tool - the council must try at every opportunity to add value to people's conversations.
-By adding value, we believe that we can help people find the information they need quicker, empower residents to help themselves, build trust between communities and SCC and help reinforce that digital communication and engagement is the best way to interact with the council to make financial savings.
+It's not enough to just use any particular social media tool - the Council must try at every opportunity to add value to people's conversations.
+By adding value we believe that we can help people find the information they need quicker, empower residents to help themselves, build trust between communities and SCC and help reinforce that digital communication and engagement is the most cost-effective way to interact with the Council.